 What are the deadlines?

-Since the 12th of Feb 2014 there is the obligation to report the derivative transactions.
+Since 12th of Feb 2014 there is an obligation to report the derivative transactions.
 The deadline to report the transaction is the day after the transaction was executed, i.e. T+1.
 The deadline for reporting back-dated transactions, i.e. back-loading is 90 days after the obligation to start the reporting.
 In case the derivative contracts are not outstanding in 12th of Feb, 2014, however are outstanding between 16th of Aug 2012 and 12th of Feb, 2014, the deadline to report them to TR was 3 years.
 However with the new EMIR RTS/ITS the deadline was extended with 2 more years (overall 5 years).

 When to start collateral and valuation reporting?